Aspirants

 Aspirants is an Indian Hindi-language coming-of-age drama web series produced by The Viral Fever (TVF) and created by Arunabh Kumar and Shreyansh Pandey, written by Deepesh Sumitra Jagdish and directed by Apoorv Singh Karki.
 It stars Naveen Kasturia, Shivankit Parihar, Abhilash Thapliyal, Namita Dubey and Sunny Hinduja.
 The story follows three friends, Abhilash, Guri and SK who are preparing for the UPSC exam at Rajinder Nagar, Delhi.

 The series began streaming on 7 April 2021, with five episodes have been premiered online on TVF's YouTube Channel and TVF Play.
 The season finale aired on 8 May 2021.

 In October 2023, TVF announced the second season of the series, which premiered on Amazon Prime Video on 25 October 2023.

-Aspirants is one of the highest rated web series in Hindi and is considered by many to be one of the best web series in the language.
+The third season of the series is scheduled to premiere on 13 March 2026 on Amazon Prime Video.

 Premise

 TVF Aspirants is about the past and present of three friends, Abhilash, Guri and SK, who are UPSC aspirants.
 The past explains their UPSC aspirant life in Old Rajinder Nagar, Delhi and their struggle to crack the examination, while the present examines their lives outside Rajinder Nagar as adults.

 The series is set in Old Rajinder Nagar, a locality in Delhi that is home to several coaching centers and hostels for UPSC aspirants.
 The story revolves around Abhilash, Guri, and SK, three friends who are preparing for the UPSC exam.
 The series portrays the ups and downs of their lives, their personal and professional struggles, and their relationships with each other and with their families.